About

 The amount of fusion energy a tokamak is capable of producing is a direct result of the number of fusion reactions taking place in its core.
 Scientists know that the larger the vessel, the larger the volume of the plasma ... and therefore the greater the potential for fusion energy.

-With six times the plasma volume of the largest machine operating today, the ITER Tokamak will be a unique experimental tool, capable of longer plasmas and better confinement.
+With five times the plasma volume of the largest machine operating today, the ITER Tokamak will be a unique experimental tool, capable of longer plasmas and better confinement.
 The machine has been designed specifically to:

 1) Achieve a deuterium-tritium plasma in which the fusion conditions are sustained mostly by internal fusion heating